mkpoli/koconv/README.md

 # koconv

+> [!WARNING]
+>
+> The conversion will never be perfect.
+Please double-check the result.
+>
+> Be careful with spacing, dotting and special spelling rules.

 A simple tool to convert Korean text between Hangul and Romanization.

 A web application version is available at [korean.mkpo.li](https://korean.mkpo.li).